How to Apply

 Note: Due to the COVID-19 pandemic, our program eliminated the GRE General Test for admission to the Fall 2022 class.
 In an effort to maximize holistic review and move toward greater equity and fairness in our admissions process, we have continued to NOT accept or consider GRE scores in our application process.
 Applicants should NOT submit their GRE scores through ETS nor report their scores in the application portal or on their CVs or personal statements.
 We will revisit our GRE policy annually.

 The following labs are recruiting for the upcoming academic year (to begin Fall 2023).
-It is possible that other labs will recruit; we will continue to update this list.
-Please refrain from contacting faculty not on this list to ask them if they will be recruiting.
+It is unlikely that any other labs will be recruiting students.
+As such, please refrain from contacting faculty not on this list to ask them if they will be recruiting.

 Dr. Diana Chirinos is looking for applicants to join the Cardiovascular Health Inequities (CHI) lab.
 Dr. Chirinos is a licensed clinical health psychologist and her research focuses on the psychosocial determinants of cardiovascular disease with a particular emphasis on the health of vulnerable populations.
 She has served as a mentor to clinical psychology masters’ students, medical students, and postdoctoral fellows.
 She has a collaborative mentoring style and will work with trainees to delineate short- and long-term goals based on the student’s interests and skills.
 The ideal candidate will have previous research experience and interest that align with the goals and mission of the lab.
 Experience in the area of health psychology/cardiovascular behavioral medicine is preferred but not required.
 Students of under-represented backgrounds are especially encouraged to apply.